Will the Pelicans cover the spread vs. the Mavericks? Promo Codes, Betting Trends, Records ATS

 Pelicans Betting Records & Stats

-- New Orleans has combined with its opponent to score more than 233.5 points just twice this season.
+- New Orleans has played three games this season that ended with a point total over 239.5 points.

-- New Orleans has had an average of 221.4 points scored in its games so far this season, 12.1 points fewer than this game's over/under.
+- New Orleans' games this season have had an average of 225.3 points, 14.2 fewer points than this game's total.

+- New Orleans has a 4-6-0 record against the spread this season.

-- The Pelicans have won in two of the five contests they have been named as odds-on underdogs in this year.
+- The Pelicans have been chosen as underdogs in six games this year and have walked away with the win two times (33.3%) in those games.

-- New Orleans has a record of 1-3 when it is set as the underdog by +115 or more by sportsbooks this season.
+- New Orleans has not won as an underdog of +135 or more on the moneyline this season in two games with those odds or longer.

-- New Orleans has an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that New Orleans has a 42.6% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!